-In response to the unprecedented threat to public health, society and business activity caused by the COVID-19 virus pandemic, ACCIONA is taking all the necessary steps to protect the health and safety of its employees, while ensuring the continuity of its businesses and services, some of which are essential to life in the community.
+In response to the unprecedented threat to public health, society and business activity caused by the COVID-19 virus pandemic, ACCIONA has taken from day-one all the necessary steps to protect the health and safety of its employees, while ensuring the continuity of its businesses and services, some of which are essential to life in the community.
 ACCIONA is also working together with public institutions and social actors to help combat this pandemic.

 Our main responsibility, as a company and as citizens, is to help stop the spread of this disease.
 We are doing so by complying at all times with the recommendations of governments and health authorities in all the countries where we are present.

 And because ACCIONA operates critical infrastructure in renewable energy, water and transport, and provides essential services such as hospital management, ambulance and cleaning services, we are making every effort to ensure the continuity and quality of services which are, today more than ever, absolutely essential for the safety and well-being of our citizens.

 Health, safety and business continuity

 ACCIONA has implemented all the measures recommended by the World Health Organization (WHO) and national health authorities to minimize the risk of contagion among our employees.
 The company has also anticipated in several countries some of these measures based on the experience gained particularly in Spain.

 - Protocol of action.
 It It formalizes the different risk mitigation procedures to safeguard occupational health, and the security and safety of the company, and follows the recommendations of the WHO and national health authorities.
 The goal is to minimize health risks and identify how the health crisis might affect the company's activities.
 It also establishes the management processes required to comply with the measures decreed by authorities.

 - Guidelines for the event of possible contagion.
 These guidelines help employees prevent contagion and identify its symptoms and provides information on how to stay safe.